datacraft-dsc/DEPs/2/README.md

 value.
 Only Raw and Draft DEPs can be deleted.

 ## Editorial control
-A DEP MUST have a single responsible editor, the only person who SHALL change the status of the DEP through the lifecycle stages.
+A DEP MUST have a single responsible editor, the only person who SHALL change the status of the DEP through the lifecycle stages (TBC - Suggest a DEP Review Board in future to formalise this process).

 A DEP MAY also have additional contributors who contribute changes to it.
 It is RECOMMENDED to use the [C4 process](../1/README.md) to maximize the scale and diversity of contributions.